muratkeremozcan/books/aws/Lambda-best-practices/Lambda best practices.md

 Used to improve the throughput of our system.
 The goal is to keep pace with the number of messages coming in, by increasing the concurrency.

-We have a ventilator that splits a large task into smaller tasks and distributes them across a pool of workers.
+In this pattern, we have a ventilator that splits a large task into smaller tasks and distributes them across a pool of workers.

 Lambda auto scales the number of executions for the workers.
 But for the ventilator, we have to decide what do we use as the queue between the function that splits up the large task and the individual workers.
 We have many choices for that.